Lenmbugua/CPP-PRACTICALS/README.md

-                                //i and j must be defined outside any function constexpr const int *p = &i;    //p is a constant pointer to the const int i constexpr int *p1 = &j;   //p1 is a constant pointer to the int j **CLASSES AND OBJECTS IN C++** C++ is an object-oriented programming language.
+                                //i and j must be defined outside any function constexpr const int *p = &i;    //p is a constant pointer to the const int i constexpr int *p1 = &j;   //p1 is a constant pointer to the int j **TYPES ALIASES**
+A type alias is a name that is a synonym for another type.
+We use them so that we can simplify complicated type definitions and to make them easier to use.
+We use them because it let us emphasizes the purpose for which a type is used.
+Method 1:
+        typedef
+        typedef double wages;         //wages is a synonym for double typedef float percent;        //percent is a synonym for float. method 2:
+        using
+        using char = letter;          //letter is a synonym for char using int = num;              //num is a synonym for int

+                        **CLASSES AND OBJECTS IN C++** C++ is an object-oriented programming language.